SonarSource/sonarqube-quality-gate-action/README.md

     steps:
     - uses: actions/checkout@v2
       with:
-        # Disabling shallow clone is recommended for improving relevancy of reporting
+        # Disabling shallow clone is recommended for improving relevancy of reporting.
         fetch-depth: 0

-      # Triggering SonarQube analysis as results of it are required by Quality Gate check
+    # Triggering SonarQube analysis as results of it are required by Quality Gate check.
     - name: SonarQube Scan
       uses: sonarsource/sonarqube-scan-action@master
       env:
         SONAR_TOKEN: ${{ secrets.SONAR_TOKEN }}
         SONAR_HOST_URL: ${{ secrets.SONAR_HOST_URL }}

+    # Check the Quality Gate status.
     - name: SonarQube Quality Gate check
+      id: sonarqube-quality-gate-check
       uses: sonarsource/sonarqube-quality-gate-action@master
-      # Force to fail step after specific time
+      # Force to fail step after specific time.
       timeout-minutes: 5
       env:
        SONAR_TOKEN: ${{ secrets.SONAR_TOKEN }}

+    # Optionally you can use the output from the Quality Gate in another step.
+    # The possible outputs of the `quality-gate-status` variable are `PASSED`, `WARN` or `FAILED`.
+    - name: "Example show SonarQube Quality Gate Status value"
+      run: echo "The Quality Gate status is ${{ steps.sonarqube-quality-gate-check.outputs.quality-gate-status }}"

 ```